 Your product vision should capture the essence of what you want your product to accomplish.
-In one or two sentences, you should be able to explain where your product is headed and what is its ultimate long-term goal.
+In one or two sentences, you should be able to explain where your product is headed and what its ultimate long-term goal is.

-In other words, you’ll need to determine the ‘Why’ behind your product - or the reason for its existence on the market.
+In other words, you’ll need to determine the “why” behind your product, the reason for its existence on the market.
 You need to ask yourself “why am I creating this exact product?”

 Once you define your product vision, it will be like a compass for your whole team, guiding every aspect of the product creation process.

 When creating a product vision statement, you need to have your end user in mind.
-So instead of focusing on what the product should accomplish for you and your company, you need to transfer the focus to the end user.
+So instead of focusing on what the product should accomplish for you and your company, you need to shift focus to the end user.

 What do you want your product to achieve for your users?
 As cheesy as it sounds — how are you planning to make the world a better place with your product?

-Having this in mind, product vision needs to also capture the essence of your audience; their challenges, problems and goals - and how your product is ultimately going to make their lives better.
+Having this in mind, the product vision needs to also capture the essence of your audience — their challenges, problems, and goals — and the way your product is ultimately going to make their lives better.